Jpaulsisson/blackjack/README.md

   - React hooks `useEffect` and `useState`
   - CSS `grid` and `flexbox`
   - How to use CSS `clamp` on fonts properly <----game changer
-  - Hot to manipulate the ` background ` property in CSS
+  - How to manipulate the ` background ` property in CSS
   - How to deploy with Netlify

 ---